ThomasHaine/Ocean-Flux-Budget/README.md

 The sections are based on the Arctic Ocean gateways at Fram, Davis, Bering Straits, and the Barents Sea Opening.
 The tool also computes budgets of mass, heat, salt, and freshwater.

+Clone the repo using the `MATLAB->Project->New->From Git` sequence.
+Or install the standalone executable from `OceanFluxBudget_standalone/for_redistribution/MyAppInstaller_web`.

+Theory notes coming soon.

+Comments welcome!
 Thomas.Haine@jhu.edu